dmitry-schadinsky/tweets_prediction/readme.md

  The goal is to create and train a deep learning model which predicts coordinates (latitude, longitude) of individual tweets.

 ### Data
- The data consists of csv files where each line contains directly text itself and information about the location of the area (bottom left and top right coordinates of a "rectangular") where the tweet was made.
-(Data contains tweets from South America)
+The data consists of csv files ([`raw_data_dir`](./hparams.py#L5)) where each line contains directly text itself and information about the location of the area (bottom left and top right coordinates of a "rectangular") where the tweet was made plus some meta data.
+Data contains tweets from South America.
+There are approximately 10^7 individual tweets in different languages.

  ### Model
 Here a generative approach is considered.
 The proposed model takes UTF-8 encoding text as input.
 The model architecture consists of  a character embedding layer followed by the series of CNN, BN and Pooling layers.
 As a result N coefficients are obtained which represent the coefficients of decomposition by basis of N von Mises-Fisher PDFs.
 The parameters of the basis functions are trained as well as layers' parameters.

 ## Training procedure
 ### General
 First of all the train and test datasets are prepared.
 95% of all data is considered as the train part, while the rest is the test.
-The raw information is processed and saved in corresponding files for further training.
+The raw information is processed and saved in corresponding files ([`train_dset_file`, `test_dset_file` fields](./hparams.py#L11-L12)) for further training.
 The average values of the input data are calculated so normalized data are considered.
 Also the cleaning for data is implied.
-Only tweets which "rectangular" area's "diagonal" is less than 500 km are taken into account.
+Only tweets which "rectangular" area's "diagonal" is less than 500 km ([`max_dist` field](./hparams.py#L19)) are taken into account.
 Otherwise such data only confuses our model during training.
+For calculating the distsnce between two points on sphere the vincenty inverse formula is used ([here you can find the implementation](./helper.py#L50))

 After this the training loop starts.
 Each epoch the statistic is provided, which includes average test error values, percentiles and histograms for test errors.